mhutchinson/trillian/deployment/README.md

 1. Create a new project and copy its [Project ID](https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects).
 1. Create the infrastructure: `terraform init && terraform apply -var="gcp_project=PROJECT_ID"`.
+   If this is a temporary instance, add `--var="deletion_protection=false` to allow destroy to fully remove everything.
    It is ok to re-execute this command at any time.
 1. The script will output a gcloud command similar to:
    ```shell